Sashibhusan Rath

 Sashibhusan Rath (1885-1943) was a social reformer, industrialist, politician and founder-cum-editor of the Dainik ASHA newspaper (The first Odia daily), published from Brahmapur.
 He is famously known as Ganjam Byaghra which means The Tiger of Ganjam.

 Early life

-Sashibhusan was born in Surada, Ganjam district of Odisha.
+Sashibhusan was born in Sorada, Ganjam district of Odisha.
 Sashi was the second son of Lambodara Mohapatra by birth.
 He was adopted by his paternal uncle Digambar Rath on the advice of Nilakantha Mohapatra (his grandfather).
 So, from his early days, he used Rath as his surname.

 He completed his upper primary education from Russelkonda Board School of Bhanjanagar.
 He was homesick while spending his days over there.
-Once, he even ran away from there and arrived in Surada by walking 30 km from Bhanjanagar.
+Once, he even ran away from there and arrived in Sorada by walking 30 km from Bhanjanagar.
 In his early years he went against the social malpractices of untouchability and animal sacrifice.
 He completed his matriculation from Higher Secondary School of Paralakhemundi.